mkonicek/wordle/stats.md

 5 attemps: 776
 6 attemps: 233

-## Always use "earns" and "pilot" as the first two guesses
+## Always use "coast" and "liner" as the first two guesses - tradeoff

-These two words cover most of the top 10 most letters in English: e a r i o t n s l c
+These are the 10 most common characters in English based on a [webpage I found](https://www3.nd.edu/~busiforc/handouts/cryptography/letterfrequencies.html): e a r i o t n s l c

+Here are some pairs of words which cover all of them: coast, liner react, lions score, latin sonic, alert

+We solve words in fewer attempts but there are now 59 more words we don't solve:

+Unsolved Wordles: 180
+Solved 95.78%
+Average attempts: 4.210
+1 attemps: 1
+2 attemps: 1
+3 attemps: 1399
+4 attemps: 1714
+5 attemps: 722
+6 attemps: 249

+## Always use "saint" and "older" as the first two guesses - tailored to our test set but still does not beat "learn" and "sight"

+These are the 10 most common characters in our words file: e s a r o l i t n d (The only difference is c got replaced by d)

+Here are some pairs of words which cover all of them: intro, deals noted, lairs rails, noted saint, older satin, older tails, drone tilde, sonar tired, salon tried, salon

+This makes us more likely to solve in 3 attempts but slightly increases our unsolved count:

 Unsolved Wordles: 148
 Solved 96.53%
-Average attempts: 4.167
+Average attempts: 4.150
 1 attemps: 1
 2 attemps: 1
-3 attemps: 1424
+3 attemps: 1428
-4 attemps: 1685
+4 attemps: 1745
-5 attemps: 760
+5 attemps: 702
-6 attemps: 247
+6 attemps: 241